Skip to content

 Both are easy to use, but Calendly's interface is better

-TidyCal is well-designed and intuitive, and if you're a solo user, you may find it easier than Calendly to navigate since its menus aren't full of irrelevant team-specific features.
+TidyCal is well-designed and intuitive, and if you just need a basic scheduling solution, you may find it easier to navigate than Calendly since its menus aren't full of advanced features like routing forms and workflows.

 Going through the setup process, I was reminded of the trade-offs that often come with budget software like TidyCal.
 Calendly has step-by-step onboarding checklists—complete with walkthrough videos—that help you understand how to get the most out of the tool.